MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-suppt-in-microsoft-purview.md

 ## Summary

 - You can subscribe to OCR scanning without subscribing to Microsoft Syntex.
-- Configuring OCR scanning occurs at the tenant level, so once OCR scans are configured, they apply to all workflows.
+- Configuring OCR scanning occurs at the tenant level, so once OCR scans are configured, they're available to the entire Microsoft Purview stack.
-- You don't need to create separate classifiers for OCR scans.
+- You don't need to create separate data classifiers for OCR scans.
 Once OCR is configured, existing sensitive information types (SITs), exact data matches, trainable classifiers, and fingerprint SITs scan images as well.

 ## See also